prologin/camisole/doc/usage.rst

 The three fields of the response are:

-- the ``success`` flag indicating whether the request was performed successfully or if an exception occured.
+- the ``success`` flag indicating whether the request was performed successfully or if an exception occurred.
 - the ``compile`` object containing the compilation report
 - the ``tests`` list containing all the executed tests, their names and reports.